NetApp-openstack-dev/openstack-docs/source/manila/api_overview/section_manila-api-overview.rst

    neutron subnet ID can not be specified.

 .. note::

-   "Get Progress" operation can't provide the current progress percentage of the data being copied.
-The command output will inform the current state of the migration and the destination share server id.
+   As from Bobcat release, "Get Progress" operation can provide the current progress percentage of the data being copied.
+The command output will inform the percentage based in the total size of shares (GBs) transfered from source to destination share server, the current state of the migration and the destination share server id.